Medical / Technology / Education feed

 I wanted something that was really easy and quick to share links - including the text and a representative picture from the original post - and work on mobile.
+It had to take a URL and just do all the necessary stuff to make a brief blog post that I could then elaborate if I wanted.

 For academic papers it tries to find the authors and journal name if it can.
+Open Graph and Dublic Core tags are really useful for identifying the key facts for this type of automation and avoid the need for screen-scraping.

 I can then go in at another time and edit the blog after the basic stuff has been done.